artivis/manif/docs/pages/projects.md

 ## They use manif

 - [`lie-group-controllers`][lie-group-controllers-repo], header-only C++ libraries containing controllers designed for Lie Groups.
+- [`bipedal-locomotion-framework`][bipedal-locomotion-framework], The BipedalLocomotionFramework project is a suite of libraries for achieving bipedal locomotion on humanoid robots.

 Your project is not listed here?
 Let us know about it!